mqchen/static_files_compressor/static_files_compressor/README.md

 when the extension is installed.
 Please see the file's documentation on how it works.

+**Debug**
+Debug info is generated if `?debug` param is added.
+The info is sent via FirePHP so you need to install the [FirePHP extension for Firebug][1].
+You must also make the SFC request directly to view the debug info.

 ## License

 3rd party code each has their own license.